 2. It’s reliable and structured.

 Unlike APIs, which vary widely in format and implementation, EDI uses standardized transaction sets.
-This uniformity reduces errors, concentrates knowledge and ensures compliance with trading partner requirements.
+More importantly there are stringent intra-document standards that APIs simply do not contain or prioritize.
+These global as well as intra-document standards uniformity reduces errors, concentrates knowledge and ensures compliance with trading partner requirements- reducing development time and costs to implement what will essentially become a proprietary application for each trading partner and each document.

 3. It’s compliant and secure.